 Siddhartha is the main figure in Buddhism, and information about his life, teachings, and monastic principles after his death was cataloged and immortalized by his followers.

-Today I want to discuss some important life lessons received from the Buddha’s teachings.
+Today, I want to discuss some important life lessons we could learn from the Buddha’s teachings.

 1. Don’t hesitate to start small